 Slate provides a powerful system for identifying and consolidating possible duplicate records.
-When two records are identified in "Consolidate Records" as possible duplicates, Slate will determine the "higher quality" master record to be retained.
-Values for the alias record may be merged into the master record only if the master has no value for single-valued or multiple-valued fields.
+When two records are identified in the Consolidate Records tool as possible duplicates, Slate will determine the higher-quality master record to retain.
+Values for the alias record can be merged into the master record only if the master has no value for single-valued or multiple-valued fields.

 Recently merged records are eligible to be "unmerged."
 However, this is not an "undo" button; it is the first step toward recreating the Alias record that was erroneously merged.